 The fan must be attached to the A400 after it has been mounted and screwed down.
-A set of "fan clips" are provided to accomplish the attachment.
-As we will see later, these fan clips alone were not sufficient for fan attachment - mechanical clearance was too small allow them all to be used.
+A set of "fan clips" are provided to accomplish this attachment.
+As we will see later however, these fan clips alone were not sufficient for fan attachment - mechanical clearance was too small to allow them all to be used.

-Nonetheless, the photo below shows how the clips are used to connect the fan to the FROZN A400.
+Nonetheless, one of these clips will be used and the photo below shows how the clips are used to connect the fan to the FROZN A400 cooler.
 Note that it does require a little bit of mechanical pressure to stretch the fan clips down to fit into the slots on the sides of the A400: